 Yoast’s complementary SEO score is like a quick-and-dirty SEO copywriting checklist.
 It measures keyword usage in the URL, page title, meta description, H1, subheadings and body copy.
 But that’s not all.
 Yoast also keeps you in the loop about other on-page SEO best practices, such as image alt text and internal links.
-It’s a great way to take a baseline measurement so you can zero in on what to improve.
+It’s a great way to take a baseline measurement so you can zero in on how to improve your SEO.

 Clearscope leverages AI to bring you a more powerful and comparative on-page assessment tool to ensure your SEO copywriting is effective.
 The tool quickly analyzes the top 30 ranking URLs for your target keyword.
 Then, it scores competitor content against your own copy using several metrics including word count, readability and usage of “relevant terms.”

 It’s important to note that Clearscope’s “relevant terms” aren’t the same thing as LSI keywords.
-Relevant terms are co-occurring phrases that appear in competitor copy.
+Relevant terms are semantic entities that appear in competitor copy.
 In other words, they may not be directly related to your target keyword, but they tend to be used on many of the top ranking pages.